ErkutAtes/ErkutAtes/README.md

-🌍  Hi, I’m Erkut Ateş
+🌍  Hi, I'm Erkut Ateş, I am an electrical and electronics engineer.
+I have a strong and quiet interest in software development.
+I am aiming for a career in this field
 💻 I’m interested in Software development
 💻  I’m currently learning Java and OOP
 ⌨️  Under the I'm learning repository you can access the projects I'm currently working on.